ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 3. object that implements `GradientInterface`.

 As you can see in the example above we can access value from the `$presets` object using the `get` method.
-The `get` method accepts a string as a parameter and returns an object, in this case, a `Color` object.
+The `get` method accepts a string as a parameter and returns a `PresetInterface` object, in this case, a `Palette` object.
 The string used as key has the form `type.slug` where `type` is the type of the preset and `slug` is the slug of the preset.

 #### Duotone